JuliaNLSolvers/LsqFit.jl/README.md

 Inplace model and jacobian
 -------------------------
-It is possible to either use an inplace model, or an inplace model *and* an inplace jacobian for univariate regression.
+It is possible to either use an inplace model, or an inplace model *and* an inplace jacobian.
 It might be pertinent to use this feature when `curve_fit` is slow, or consumes a lot of memory
 ```
 model_inplace(F, x, p) = (@.
 F = p[1] * exp(-x * p[2]))